bauripalash/resblog/_posts/2020-04-09-young-people-most-infected-in-india.md

 title: Young People Most Infected from Coronavirus in India
 categories:
 - Coronavirus
-description: >
+description: 'In this project we are trying to figure out the age distribution of COVID-19 infected patients in India to understand the risk rate of other non infected people.

-    In this project we are trying to figure out the age distribution of COVID-19 infected patients in India to understand the risk rate of other non infected people.
+'
 image: "/assets/imgs/ica-9-4.png"
 author: Palash Bauri
-modified_date : 2020-04-21
+modified_date: 2020-04-21 08:29:00 +0000

 ---
 **Analysis by , Palash Bauri , on 9 April , 2020**

 ---